tanyipeng834/FreshGO/README.md

 ### Additional Points

 1. Twilio api is used to give farmers notification through their mobile numbers when their inventory reach critical level.

-2. Weather api for farmers to get essential information about upcoming weather.
+2. Weather api for farmers to get essential information about the forecasted weather conditions.

+3. Farmer can use our UI to predict how much he has to plant to meet their demand based on past Purchases, On-Growing Crops and the current number of Crops in the inventory.

+4. Inventory Manager Microservice utilizes Express Js which invokes graphQL.
+This is to highlight that microservice are language agnostic and can use different communication protocols other than REST.